efueger/silverstripe-framework/docs/en/01_Tutorials/02_Extending_A_Basic_Site.md

 Instead of adding our *Image* as a field in *$db*, we have used the *$has_one* array.
 This is because an *Image* is not a simple database field like all the fields we have seen so far, but has its own database table.
 By using the *$has_one* array, we create a relationship between the *StaffPage* table and the *Image* table by storing the id of the respective *Image* in the *StaffPage* table.

-We then add an [api:UploadField] in the *getCMSFields* function to the tab "Root.Images".
+We then add an [api:SilverStripe\Forms\UploadField] in the *getCMSFields* function to the tab "Root.Images".
 Since this tab doesn't exist, the *addFieldToTab* function will create it for us.
 The *UploadField* allows us to select an image or upload a new one in the CMS.